lmfit/lmfit-py/.github/ISSUE_TEMPLATE.md

-###  Submitting an Issue:
+### DO NOT IGNORE ###

-If you have not submitted an issue to LMFIT before, please read https://github.com/lmfit/lmfit-py/blob/master/.github/CONTRIBUTING.md before submitting any Issues.
+If you have not submitted an issue to LMFIT before, first read https://github.com/lmfit/lmfit-py/blob/master/.github/CONTRIBUTING.md.

+***DO NOT USE GITHUB ISSUES FOR QUESTIONS***

 Use the Mailing list  https://groups.google.com/group/lmfit-py for questions about LMFIT.

-When submitting an Issue please remember to include the following:

-- Include an example that shows the Issue, or explain why you did not.
-It is OK to use gist or give a link to examples or data.
-It is OK to use or point to Jupyter notebooks.

-- Describe what output you expected.

-- Describe what output you actually got.

-- If an exception is raised, include the full traceback or explain why you did not.
+If you ignore this and do post a question as a Github Issue anyway, the Issue will be closed and not answered.